Q1CHENL/cbdp/07-consensus.md

 - Delete extraneous entries
 - Fill missing entries
 - Leader keeps `nextIndex` for each follower, the index of the next log entry to send to that follower within RPC.
-- `nextIndex` for every Follower is initialized when the Leader is elected, to the Leader’s latest log index + 1, because Leader assumes that the Follower has all entries up to date, so it can start appending new entries from the next index when new requests come in.
+- `nextIndex` for every Follower is initialized when the Leader is elected, to the Leader's latest log index + 1, because Leader assumes that the Follower has all entries up to date, so it can start appending new entries from the next index when new requests come in.
 - If a AppendEntries consistency check fails, the Leader decrements `nextIndex` and retries

 ![Repair](assets/repair.png)